back to the blog

 • Continuous vulnerability management (Control 7)

-• Panoptic Scans Solution: Automated scanning aligned with CIS benchmarks and implementation groups
+• Panoptic Scans: Automated scanning aligned with CIS benchmarks and implementation groups